BubbleTrouble14/Chia-Address-Balance/README.md

 # Chia-Address-Balance

 A React Native application which works both on Android and Apple, to show ones Chia wallet balance.
 It requires no private data at all.
-It just uses the data from https://www.chiaexplorer.com/ which is public to everyone.

 It's still very much in beta, still requires more testing.
 I do plan to add more features.
 But nothing which needs any private data.